 - Migrating from an evaluation license to a production license.

 - Upgrading the model to allow for increased capacity.
 For example you want to upgrade from the VM-100 to the VM-300 model.

-- A capacity upgrade restarts some critical processes on the firewall.
+- Upgrading capacity, which restarts some critical processes on the firewall.
 An HA configuration is recommended to minimize service disruption; to upgrade the capacity on a HA pair, see Upgrade the VM-Series Model in an HA Pair.

-- In a public cloud deployment, if your firewall is licensed with the BYOL option, you must Deactivate VM before you change the instance type or VM type and apply the license again on the firewall after you complete the model or instance upgrade.
-When you change the instance type, because the firewall has a new UUID and CPU ID, the existing license will no longer be valid.
+- In a private or public cloud deployment, if your firewall is licensed with the BYOL option, you must deactivate your VM before you change the instance type or VM type.
+Upgrading the model or instance changes the UUID and CPU ID, so you must apply the license when the .

 - Allocate additional hardware resources to your VM-Series firewall.Before initiating the capacity upgrade, you must verify that enough hardware resources are available to the VM-Series firewall to support the new capacity.
 The process for assigning additional hardware resources differs on each hypervisor.To check the hardware requirements for your new VM-Series model, see VM-Series Models.Although the capacity upgrade does not require a reboot of the VM-Series firewall, you need to power down the virtual machine to change the hardware allocation.

-- Retrieve the license deactivation API key from the Customer Support Portal.
+- Retrieve the license API key from the Customer Support portal.

 - Copy the API key.

-- Enable the firewall toVerify Update Server identityon.DeviceSetupService
+- (If you have internet access) Enable the firewall toVerify Update Server identityon.DeviceSetupService

 - Commityour changes.
 Ensure that you have a locally-configured user on the firewall.
 Panorama pushed users might not be available after the deactivation if the configuration exceeds the non-licensed PA-VM objects limit.